 Prevent infections

-• Pregnant women should avoid eating undercooked meat or unwashed vegetables.
-They should also take caution if they handle animal feces, especially from cats that go outdoors as these can increase the risk of infection with toxoplasmosis.
+- Pregnant women should avoid eating undercooked meat or unwashed vegetables.
+They should also exercise caution when handling animal feces, especially from cats that go outdoors, as this can increase the risk of infection with toxoplasmosis.

-• If working with young children, pregnant women should take steps to avoid infections like wearing gloves when changing diapers.
+- Pregnant women who work with young children should take steps to avoid infections, such as wearing gloves when changing diapers.

-• Zika is a virus which is transmitted through an infected mosquito bite and can also be sexually transmitted.
-You should be aware of the precautions and recommendations if you or your partner is traveling to countries with risk of Zika.
+- Zika is a virus that is transmitted through an infected mosquito bite and can also be sexually transmitted.
+If you or your partner are traveling to countries at risk of Zika, you should be aware of the precautions and recommendations.

 Healthy mom, healthy baby

-“Women should try to optimize all health conditions before getting pregnant,” says Dr. Brandt.
+“Women should try to optimize all health conditions before getting pregnant,” Dr. Brandt says.
 “By maintaining a healthy weight and controlling medical conditions like diabetes, women can help decrease the risk of birth defects.”

 It is important to incorporate regular exercise into your day-to-day routine.
 “Staying active is good for both you and your baby,” she says.
 “Start slow – go for a walk outside or get on the treadmill.
 Avoid starting any new strenuous exercise programs while pregnant.”